Linuxbrew/brew/docs/Brew-Test-Bot.md

 The bot automatically builds pull requests and updates their status depending on the result of the job.

-For example, a job which has been queued but not yet started will have a section in the pull request that looks like this:
+For example, a job which has been queued but not yet completed will have a section in the pull request that looks like this: